Skip to content

 Writing Coach Megan Cohen is a white cis woman with a purple streak in her copper red hair.
 She stands in front of greenery outside on a sunny day.
 She wears a black shirt and smiles down at the camera looking confident and gently authoritative.
 Her skin is amazing even though she's middle-aged.

-I THINK ALL OF US SHOULD CARE MORE ABOUT THE WORLD.
+I WANT ALL OF US TO CARE MORE ABOUT THE WORLD.

 That’s why I coach.